archermarx/fort_test/README.md

 # fort_test
 Very lightweight testing framework for FORTRAN, written entirely in FORTRAN.
 Supports basic assertions and running of test sets.
-Does not support fancy error messages or reading out the specific line of code that errored.

 ## Installation
 Clone the fort_test repo into your project directory